List of Columbia University people in politics, military and law

-This is a partially sorted list of notable persons who have had ties to Columbia University.

-This partial list does not include all of the numerous Columbia alumni and faculty who have served as the heads of foreign governments, in the U.S. Presidential Cabinet, the U.S. Executive branch of government, the Federal Courts, or as U.S. Senators, U.S. Congresspersons, Governors, diplomats, mayors (or other notable local officials), or as prominent members of the legal profession or the military.
+This is a list of notable persons who have had ties to Columbia University.
+This partial list does not include all of the numerous Columbia alumni and faculty who have served as the heads of foreign governments, in the U.S. presidential cabinet, the U.S. executive branch of government, the federal courts, or as U.S. senators, U.S. congresspersons, governors, diplomats, mayors (or other notable local officials), or as prominent members of the legal profession or the military.